Cissus discolor comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Suggested Uses For Rex Begonia Vine

-The discolor begonia vine looks best growing on a tall trellis where its leaves can shine.
+The Cissus discolor begonia vine looks best growing on a tall trellis where its dark green leaves and tendrils can shine or grow in a hanging basket where the leaves are at eye level.